-Policy ES1 therefore supports appropriate development proposals to reuse vacant or available buildings within the town as commercial office space.
-Such proposals would need to take proper account of other policies within this Neighbourhood Development Plan, including TR3 and TR5.
+Policy ES2 therefore supports appropriate development proposals to reuse vacant or available buildings within the town as commercial office space.
+Such proposals would need to take proper account of other policies within this Neighbourhood Development Plan, including TR5 and TR7.
 They would also need to take proper account of policies in the East Hampshire: Joint Core Strategy, including CP29 which promotes good design in the built environment.

-ES1 Reuse of commercial brownfield land
+ES2 Reuse of commercial brownfield land

-The reuse of previously developed employment land with alternative employment uses will be supported.
+The reuse of previously developed employment land with alternative employment uses will be strongly encouraged.